cuteribs/agent-session-viewer/SPEC.md

 ## Overview

-A web application for analyzing and visualizing AI agent sessions from **Claude Code**, **Copilot CLI**, and **Codex**.
+A web application for analyzing and visualizing AI agent sessions from **Claude Code**, **Copilot CLI**, **Codex**, and **OpenCode**.
 The app provides insights into token consumption, cost estimation, tool usage patterns, subagent activity, and conversation flow to help users understand and optimize their AI assistant interactions.

 ## Architecture